 Youth Parliament of Manitoba (YPM) is one of the oldest model parliaments in the Commonwealth, having held sessions continuously since 1922.
 We are a non-partisan, non-denominational, and incorporated registered charity.

 Every year, YPM holds a model parliamentary session at the Manitoba Legislative Building.
-This event, called Winter Session, takes place during December 26-31.
+This event, called Winter Session, takes place overnight between December 26-31.
 All Manitoban youth aged 16-20 are invited to sit as members at Winter Session, where they will be taking part in stimulating debate on a broad range of issues relevant to youth.
 Members will have the opportunity to voice their opinions concerning the proposed legislation and develop amendments to improve them.

 Winter Session is not only for students interested in politics or debating; it’s for all young people who want to improve their public speaking, meet other people their age from across the province, and much more!
 Even if you know nothing about politics or the parliamentary process, Winter Session is a great way for you to take the first step towards being an engaged, informed citizen.

 To foster amongst the youth of Manitoba an understanding of, interest in, and engagement with the Canadian democratic parliamentary process that would enable their active participation in society as responsible citizens.
 In so doing, YPM strives to encourage the growth of the individual and their abilities through their exposure to a diversity of ideas and perspectives and the fellowship of their peers.

 Who we are

 YPM is run according to our motto, “By Youth, For Youth.”
 The organization is the five members of our board of directors (Parliamentary Executive), who are all between the ages of 18 and 25 and are directly elected by and from the membership.